isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 Before you download iOS 3.8, ensure your hardware, operating system, and application versions meet the following requirements listed below:

-Operating System: iOS 7.0 or later.
+Operating System: iOS 8.0 or later.

+## iOS TVSDK 3.8

+This release focuses on:

+* iOS 13 compliance.
+* handling issues related to iOS 13 UIWebView deprecation.
+* iPAD version 13 compliance.

+For fixes in the current release see [customer issues fixed](#resolved-issues), and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

 ### New features and fixes in the previous releases {#whats-new-previous}